 From the HCPC’s press release on the social worker’s disciplinary action, we actually learn more about the client than we learned from the social worker’s actual comment.
-The HCPC press release states, “Mrs A, the mother of the children in the case, made a complaint after she searched for the social worker on Google and found the posts, which the complainant stated she was “disgusted” by.”
+The HCPC press release states, “Mrs. A, the mother of the children in the case, made a complaint after she searched for the social worker on Google and found the posts, which the complainant stated she was “disgusted” by.”
 This tells us the complaint was a married woman and biological parent of the children in question.
-Now, these identifiers within itself “could lead to a breach of confidentiality”.
+Now, these identifiers within themselves “could lead to a breach of confidentiality”.

 The social worker’s comments only described that she was working on a “domestic violence case among other things”.
-The client assumed the social worker was referring to her case because it was a domestic violence case on the same day as the social workers check-in on Facebook.
+The client assumed the social worker was referring to her case because it was a domestic violence case on the same day as the social worker’s check-in on Facebook.
 I don’t know about you, but I’ve had three to five cases go to court on the same day and all of them had a domestic violence element.
 In the absence of identifiers and a decision from HCPC, the client had no real evidence to prove the social worker’s comment was about her case.
 Sanctions and disciplinary actions in your employment should be based on evidence and not assumptions.

 In retrospect, I do believe the social worker’s comments were ill-advised, but it’s not for the reasons you may think.
 I am definitely against and don’t recommend anyone to commingle your professional life with your personal Facebook account no matter your profession.
-As a matter of fact, some of the comments I see from social workers on Facebook make me afraid for the client’s they are serving.
-I do and must believe that social workers have the ability to separate their personal beliefs from practice, but you may not be able to “unring that bell” with clients or potential clients after review of your online persona.
+As a matter of fact, some of the comments I see from social workers on Facebook make me afraid for the clients they are serving.
+I do and must believe that social workers have the ability to separate their personal beliefs from practice, but you may not be able to “unring that bell” with clients or potential clients after a review of your online persona.

 Google, Facebook, and Twitter are the three primary areas that cause the greatest concerns for professionals and students.
 Here are a few recommendations that may help you move one step closer to having some peace of mind and keeping your job out of jeopardy.